karatekid/karatekid.github.io/_drafts/programming_embedded_systems_review.md

 I could stand to learn more about the interactions between the computer that compiles the code and the embedded system, chiefly chapters 4 & 5 which deal with linking, loading, and debugging.

+#### Next review

+I found a couple things that I could do better when reviewing books:

+* instead of summarizing everything just grab the couple nuggets of gold